 With a smart phone you can look up camping restrictions, how to repair your vehicle, or download podcasts.
 You can even read sweet DIY tips on parkedinparadise.com!

-How To Get Internet In A Campervan
+How To Get Internet In An RV or Camper Van

 There are countless ways to get internet on the road.
 And a variety of data plans; too many to cover in detail here.
 One popular method (and the one we use personally) is using your mobile phone as hotspot tethered to a laptop.